-Slack for Startups — Editor's Take
+Slack for Startups: Editor's Take

 Editor's Take: Slack

-Slack earns its place in the productivity space with a balanced feature set and active development.
+Slack earns its place in the operations & productivity space with a balanced feature set and active development.
 What makes Slack interesting for early-stage startups is the 25% off first year discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Slack DealSlack Pros